katie-allen/classslides/math335/dates_day1.md

 <br>

-> 1. Tell me what quarter this value is in.
-While the time is recorded in UTC, it is a transaction that happened in the mountain time zone.
+> 1. Convert this datetime to "US/Mountain" time zone and tell me what quarter it is in.

-2. Now suppose that the time read into R as UTC but that you know those times are actually recorded in the mountian time zone.
+2. Now suppose that the time read into R as UTC but that you know those times are actually recorded in the mountain time zone.

 ```r